Images to PDF:

 How do I convert images to PDF with this tool?

 First, drag and drop one or more image files into the upload area, or click to browse.
 Each image appears as a card showing a thumbnail preview and filename.
 Drag the cards up or down to set the page order.
-Choose your page settings — size, orientation, margins, and image fit — then click the "Create PDF" button.
-The tool embeds every image into a new PDF.
+Choose your page settings (size, orientation, margins, and image fit) then click the "Create PDF" button.
+The Best Answer Hub Images to PDF Converter embeds every image into a new PDF.
 Download the result with one click.

 Can I reorder images before creating the PDF?

 Yes.
-After you upload your images, each file appears as a draggable card with a thumbnail preview.
+After you upload your images to the Best Answer Hub Images to PDF Converter, each file appears as a draggable card with a thumbnail preview.
 You can drag and drop cards to rearrange the page order.
 You can also remove individual images if you change your mind.
 The final PDF follows the order shown on screen from top to bottom.

 Does the quality slider affect my images?